mohanmca/professional_certification/algorithms/Course/Part2/UndirectedGraph.md

 ## Graph terminology

+* Connections vs Edges (UnDigraph it is connections vs Digraph Edges)
+  * Edges has direction from to to, whereas conenctions are bothways and direction less (applicaplble to both the direction)
 * Path - Sequences of vertices connected by edges
 * Cycle - Path whose first and last vertices are same
 * Degree of vertices - Number of edges connected to it (Undirected)